 Under the Site Lease, the District leases the Leased Property to the Corporation for the purpose of enabling the Corporation to sublease the Leased Property back to the District under the Lease Agreement.
 The term of the Site Lease is coterminous with the term of the Lease Agreement.
 In consideration of the rental for the Leased Property under the Site Lease, the Corporation agrees to enter into the Assignment Agreement and assign substantially all of its rights thereunder to the Trustee, and to cause the net proceeds of the Certificates to be deposited with the Trustee into the Project Fund and to be deposited with the 2010 Trustee for the purpose of refunding the 2010 Certificates.
-In the event of any release or substitution of property under the Lease Agreement as described below, the description of the property leased under the Site Lease will be modified accordingly.
+In the event of any release or substitution of property under the Site Lease will be modified accordingly.